elenakelly/Evolutional-Argorithm/README.md

 Here you can see a Evolutional Algorithm that is tested on benchmark functions

 ## Benchmark functions
+Benchmark functions help us to understand if our algorithm works, thats why we used:
 * Rosenbrock
 * Rastrigin